-Also, consider ground turkey as this is a meat you can get relatively cheap too.
+Also, consider ground turkey as this is meat you can get relatively cheap too.

 Watch the sale ads

-Other stores that are great prices: BJs, Aldi, Buy Local Meat and split with a friend/family
+Other stores with great prices: BJs, Aldi, Buy Local Meat and split with friends/family.

 Use what you have

 Tip: Set aside some time to plan and then create.
-If you are pinched for time forget a centerpiece.
-Light some candles around the house and use in the middle instead.
+If you are pinched for a time, forget a centerpiece.
+Instead, light some candles around the house and use them in the middle instead.
 The point of a great hosting party on a budget is to be relaxed and enjoy your time.